Abergavenny: Cattle market

 A cattle market was held in Abergavenny from 1863 to December 2013.
 From 1825 to 1863 a sheep market was held at a site in Castle Street, to stop the sale of sheep on the streets of the town.
 When the market closed, the site was leased and operated by Abergavenny Market Auctioneers Ltd, who held regular livestock auctions on the site.
 Market days were held on Tuesdays for the auction sale of finished sheep, cull ewe/store and fodder (hay and straw), and on some Fridays for the auction sale of cattle.
 After Newport's cattle market closed in 2009 for redevelopment, Newport's sales were held at Abergavenny every Wednesday.

 In 2011 doubts about the future of Abergavenny Cattle Market were raised after Monmouthshire County Council granted planning permission for its demolition and replacement with a supermarket, car park, and library.
 In January 2012 the Welsh Government announced the repeal of the Abergavenny Improvement Acts of 1854 to 1871 which obliged the holding of a livestock market within the boundaries of Abergavenny town; that repeal being effective from 26 March 2012.
 The county council, which requested that the Abergavenny Improvement Acts be repealed, supported plans for a new cattle market to be established about 10 mi from Abergavenny in countryside at Bryngwyn, some 3 mi from Raglan.
 There was local opposition to this site.
 The new Monmouthshire Livestock Centre, a 27-acre site at Bryngwyn, opened in November 2013.

 Culture

 Cultural history

-Abergavenny has hosted the National Eisteddfod of Wales in 1838, 1913 and most recently in 2016.
 In 2017 the town was named one of the best places to live in Wales.
 The town's local radio stations are currently Sunshine Radio 107.8 FM and NH Sound 1287 AM.
 Abergavenny is home to an award-winning brass band.
 Formed in Abergavenny prior to 1884, the band were joint National Welsh League Champions in 2006 and joint National Welsh League Champions in 2011.
 The band also operates a Junior Band training local young musicians.

 The Borough Theatre in Abergavenny town centre hosts live events covering drama, opera, ballet, music, children's events, dance, comedy, storytelling, tribute bands and talks.
 The Melville Centre is close to the town centre and includes the Melville Theatre, which hosts a range of live events.
 The town held its first Abergavenny Arts Festival in 2018 and also hosts the Abergavenny Food Festival in September each year.